TrystanGray/trystan-php/README.md

 * You have a few grammatical errors sprinkled throughout.
 Your capitalization is inconsistent, you have spaces after quotes here and there, a few typos, etc.
 * I don't understand what you're going for in this sentence: "MAKE IT KNOWN YOU ARE JUST STARTING."
 Make the user know they are just starting and that there's more on the page?

 Overall, nice work.
 You've got a really clear outline here, well done.
 You hit all the major points.
 This passes as Tier IV.
 You are now clear to start Milestone 2b.
-You can read it over on the website for now, it'll be formally assigned later this week.
+You can read it over on the website for now, it'll be formally assigned later this week. - PRS

-- Paul